cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

 # How to produce 2012 MC QCD events with Tracker Hits info from scratch with Pile-up (good for Machine Learning studies)
-This sample is an special one in the sense that it has use low-level tracking information with ML to create event-level or jetlevel classifiers,  also gives us position of pixel and strip tracker hits in simple ntuple-like format, this is useful because in AOD opendata files  no tracker rechits available.
+This sample is an special one in the sense that it uses low-level tracking information to create event-level or jetlevel classifiers for ML; it also gives us position of pixel and strip tracker hits in simple ntuple-like format, this is useful because in AOD opendata files  no tracker rechits are available.

 We will produce these events in four steps.
-First we perform the simulation up to the *SIM* step, then another step up to the *HLT* simulation, then up to the reconstruction *RECO*, and then finaly extract information from a CMS root file type EDM  by an EDAnalyzer in *NTUPLE* format.
+First we perform the simulation up to the *SIM* step, then another step up to the *HLT* simulation, then up to the reconstruction *RECO*, and then finaly extract information from a CMS root file type EDM  by an EDAnalyzer in ROOT *ntuple* format.

 To start, first create a [VM](http://opendata.cern.ch/record/252 "CMS Open Data Portal") from the CMS Open Data website.